Azure/AppService/_posts/2021-08-31-Kind-property-overview.md

 ---
-title: "Overview of the "kind" property for App Service"
+title: "Overview of the 'kind' property for App Service"
 author_name: "Jordan Selig"
 toc: false
 ---